doctrine/orm/README.md

 [<h1 align="center">🇺🇦 UKRAINE NEEDS YOUR HELP NOW!</h1>](https://www.doctrine-project.org/stop-war.html)

-Doctrine 2 is an object-relational mapper (ORM) for PHP 7.1+ that provides transparent persistence for PHP objects.
+Doctrine ORM is an object-relational mapper for PHP 7.1+ that provides transparent persistence for PHP objects.
 It sits on top of a powerful database abstraction layer (DBAL).
 One of its key features is the option to write database queries in a proprietary object oriented SQL dialect called Doctrine Query Language (DQL), inspired by Hibernate's HQL.
 This provides developers with a powerful alternative to SQL that maintains flexibility